RESEARCH STARTER

 North Carolina’s House Bill (HB) 2, the Public Facilities Privacy and Security Act, was signed into law by Republican Governor Pat McCrory on March 23, 2016, and was passed in response to a local ordinance approved by the Charlotte City Council that protected certain rights for transgender individuals.
 On April 5, 2016, Mississippi governor Phil Bryant, also a Republican, signed into law HB 1523, which allowed individuals and organizations to deny certain services to, or terminate the employment of, individuals whose conduct violates a "sincerely held religious belief" that marriage is between one man and one woman, and that "male (man) or female (woman) refer to an individual’s immutable biological sex as objectively determined by anatomy and genetics at time of birth."
 Bryant and the bill’s supporters argued that this legislation was necessary to protect religious freedom and to prevent such individuals from being charged with discrimination, while opponents claimed that HB 1523 granted permission for public and private citizens to discriminate with impunity against the LGBTQ community on religious grounds.
 Meanwhile, the Tennessee bathroom bill died in the state legislature, while Governor Nathan Deal of Georgia, also a Republican, vetoed HB 757 (a bill similar to that of Mississippi) in April 2016.

 On June 30, 2016, the day before the Mississippi law was due to come into effect, a district court judge issued a preliminary injunction blocking the law in response to a lawsuit.
 The Mississippi attorney general declined to appeal the ruling, so Bryant hired a private attorney to continue the appeal.
 In June 2017, a three-judge panel for the US Court of Appeals found that the plaintiffs in the lawsuit lacked standing, as HB 1523 had not been specifically invoked to discriminate against them, and lifted the injunction, allowing the law to enter into force.
 Advocates for the plaintiffs planned to appeal the decision to the Supreme Court, but the high court declined to hear the case in early 2018.
-In response to the bill, several states and municipalities enacted bans of non-essential publicly funded travel to Mississippi.
+In response to the bill, several states and municipalities enacted bans on non-essential publicly funded travel to Mississippi.

 Meanwhile, the boycotts and lost investment due to HB 2 cost North Carolina millions of dollars, helping turn public opinion in the state against the law.
 In March 2017, the National Collegiate Athletic Association (NCAA) notified North Carolina that unless HB 2 was repealed soon, the state would not be selected to host any championship games through 2022.
-The NCAA set a forty-eight hour deadline on March 28; on March 30, the North Carolina legislature passed a bill repealing HB 2's bathroom restrictions but retaining the remainder of the law, which included a provision banning municipalities from enacting antidiscrimination policies.
-The partial repeal was signed into law by new Democratic governor Roy Cooper.
+The NCAA set a forty-eight-hour deadline on March 28; on March 30, the North Carolina legislature passed a bill repealing HB 2's bathroom restrictions but retaining the remainder of the law, which included a provision banning municipalities from enacting antidiscrimination policies.
+The partial repeal was signed into law by the new Democratic governor Roy Cooper.

 Still, several states continued introducing legislation aimed at restricting transgender bathroom use into the 2020s.
 According to media reports, in 2024 Utah became one of at least ten states to have passed some form of transgender restroom use bill applying to restrooms at public schools and government-owned buildings.